The Schmid Factor edit page

 mtexColorMap(vega20(12))

 and observe that within the fundamental sectors the active slip system remains the same.
-We can even visualize the the plane normal and the slip direction
+Lets annotate which are the active slip systems

 % take as directions the centers of the fundamental regions